tatiana-cooper/Accounts-Hacking-App/README.md

 ## Features
 Hacking techniques:
-- Brute Force attack
+- Brute Force attack;
-- Enumeration of the top 10 million most popular usernames
+- Enumeration of the top 10 million most popular usernames;
-- Enumeration of the top 10 million most popular passwords
+- Enumeration of the top 10 million most popular passwords.
 ---
  *This project was created during "Cracking and Brute Force attacks in Python" intensive classes by Skillbox University.*